MariAyanami/WA-SuperBot/CODE_OF_CONDUCT.md

 ## Enforcement Guidelines

-Community leaders will follow these Community Impact Guidelines in de
+Community leaders will follow these Community Impact Guidelines in determining the consequences for any action they deem